Over the past few years, Ohayocon has been overrun with Ribbon Fever.

-Badge ribbons are ordered by attendees/exhibitors/staff and given out for various conditions.
-Attendees will trade them or give them out for completing little quests.
-Many exhibitors will give them out with purchase, or with social media follow/wishlist/etc. Some official Ohayocon events/spaces have their own ribbons you can earn through participation.
+Attendees, staff, and exhibitors all love collecting these ribbons to stack on their Ohayocon badge.
+Badge ribbons are given out for various conditions.
+Attendees may trade them or give them out for completing little quests.
+Many exhibitors will give them out with purchase, or with social media follow/wishlist/etc. Some official Ohayocon events/spaces have their own ribbons attendees can earn through participation.

 Starting in 2023, we’re hoping to make the IGS a real hotbed for ribbon collecting.
 Up until now, the only ribbons attendees could acquire at the IGS were given out by staffers in relation to the Demo Passport.
-To make this process simple, we’ll be offering IGS developers access to Ohayocon’s official discounted group order; these ribbons will be shipped in bulk directly to Ohayocon and delivered to your booth Friday morning during setup.
+To simplify this process, we’ll be offering IGS developers access to Ohayocon’s official discounted group order; these ribbons will be shipped in bulk directly to Ohayocon and delivered to your booth Friday during setup.

-While we recommend ribbons be given out without purchase necessary, you are permitted to put any quest condition on ribbons that you pay for.
+While we recommend ribbons be given out without requiring a purchase, you are fully permitted to put any condition on your ribbons.
 The nicer the ribbon design, the more effort folks will put into acquiring them!
 Here are some examples of non-purchase conditions for your ribbons:

-- Follow the game’s accounts on social media/post a picture from the booth
+- Follow the game’s account/s on social media

 There’s really no limit to what the criteria can be.
-Free ribbons will definitely go faster than ribbons that come with a cost, so think about order quantities in relation to your criteria.
+Free ribbons will definitely go faster than ribbons that come with a cost (monetary or time), so think about order quantities in relation to your criteria.
 If you want to order fewer ribbons, think of a condition that will challenge attendees so you don’t run out early!